-Application of procedures Procedures for specific administrative action in terms of Act---
+Procedures for specific administrative action in terms of Act

-- 92. (1) A financial sector regulator may, by Noticenotice in the Register, determine procedures for administrative action to be taken by it in terms of a financial sector law, which procedures must- - (a) be aimed at promoting a fair and consistent approach to administrative action taken by the financial sector regulator in terms of the financial sector laws; and - (b) be consistent with- - (i)the principles of the Promotion of Administrative Justice Act; and - (ii)any applicable requirements of a financial sector law. - (2) If it is reasonable and justifiable in the circumstances, procedures for administrative action may depart from specific requirements of the Promotion of Administrative Justice Act, in accordance with sections 3(4), 4(4) and 5(4) of that Act. - (3) Different procedures may be determined for different types of administrative actions and different circumstances.
+- 92. (1) A financial sector regulator may, by notice in the Register, determine procedures for administrative action to be taken by it in terms of a financial sector law, which procedures must- - (a) be aimed at promoting a fair and consistent approach to administrative action taken by the financial sector regulator in terms of the financial sector laws; and - (b) be consistent with- - (i) the principles of the Promotion of Administrative Justice Act; and - (ii) any applicable requirements of a financial sector law. - (2) If it is reasonable and justifiable in the circumstances, procedures for administrative action may depart from specific requirements of the Promotion of Administrative Justice Act, in accordance with sections 3(4), 4(4) and 5(4) of that Act. - (3) Different procedures may be determined for different types of administrative actions and different circumstances.

-Processes for determining, or amending or reviewing administrative action procedures
+Processes for determining or amending administrative action procedures

-- 93. (1) Before a financial sector regulator determines or amends an administrative action procedure in terms of section 92, the financial sector regulator must- - (a) publish on its website- - (i)a draft of the proposed procedure or amendment; and - (ii)a notice calling for written public comment within a period stated in the notice, which must be at least 30 days from the date of publication of the notice; - (b) submit a draft of the proposed procedure or amendment to the Director- General and the other financial sector regulator; and - (c) consider any comments received. - (2) If a financial sector regulator changes a proposed procedure or amendment after expiry of the comment period, it is not obliged to publish the change before publishing the final version of the procedure or amendment. - (3) A financial sector regulator must review any Review of administrative action procedures - 94. determined by it in terms of section 92A financial sector regulator must review its administrative action procedures at least once every three years.
+- 93. (1) Before a financial sector regulator determines or amends an administrative action procedure in terms of section 92, the financial sector regulator must- - (a) publish on its website- - (i) a draft of the proposed procedure or amendment; and - (ii) a notice calling for written public comment within a period stated in the notice, which must be at least 30 days from the date of publication of the notice; - (b) submit a draft of the proposed procedure or amendment to the Director- General and the other financial sector regulator; and - (c) consider any comments received. - (2) If a financial sector regulator intends to make changes a proposed-procedure or amendment in a materially different form from after expiry of the draft procedure or amendment published in terms of paragraph (a) comment period, it is not obliged to publish the regulator must change before makingpublishing the procedure or amendment, repeatfinal version of the process referred to in paragraph (a) procedure or amendment.

+Review of administrative action procedures

+94. A financial sector regulator must review its administrative action procedures at least once every three years.

-Reconsideration Cancellation of decisions
+Revocation Cancellation of decisions